-In our work we are mindful that GC2 healthy youth ministry, like all authentic Christian ministry, originates with God and flows from the person of Jesus through the ministry of the Holy Spirit.
-Christian ministry is thus the sovereign work of God, yet God, in his divine freedom and grace, invites us to partner with him in his disciplemaking work.
-As followers of Jesus, we are made disciples and equipped and commissioned to be disciplemakers.
+Healthy youth ministry, like all authentic Christian ministry, originates with God and flows from the person of Jesus through the ministry of the Holy Spirit.
+Christian ministry is the sovereign work of God, yet God, in his divine freedom and grace, invites us to partner with him in his disciplemaking work.
+As followers of Jesus, we are disciples and equipped and commissioned to be disciplemakers.

 Jesus’ person, passion and mission